pepkit/divvy/docs/configuration.md

     partition: bigmem
 ```

 The sub-sections below `compute_packages` each define a *compute package* that can be activated. `Divvy` uses these compute packages to determine how to submit your jobs.
 If you don't specify a package to activate, `divvy` uses the package named `default`.
 You can make your default whatever you like.
-You can activate any other compute package __on the fly__ by calling the `activate_package` function.
+You can activate any other compute package __on the fly__ by calling the `activate_package` function from python, or using the `--package` command-line option.

 You can make as many compute packages as you wish, and name them whatever you wish.
 You can also add whatever attributes you like to the compute package.
 There are only two required attributes: each compute package must specify the `submission_command` and `submission_template` attributes.